Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

 - Thomas is hitting .235 with 14 doubles, four triples, eight home runs and 16 walks.

-- He has homered in eight games this year (8.3%), leaving the park in 2.4% of his trips to the plate.
+- Looking at the 97 games he has played this season, he's hit a long ball in eight of them (8.2%), and in 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.